+For more than a century, the Rhodes Honor System has encouraged students to fully express their individuality, while living in harmony with the broader community.
 Every entering student at Rhodes College is expected at the time of matriculation to sign a pledge promising to uphold the Rhodes Honor System and accepting the jurisdiction of the Honor Council.

 The Honor Council implements and interprets the Honor System, investigating any violations of lying, cheating, or stealing, and enforces penalties accordingly.
-A student found in violation of the Honor System will be disciplined by the Council, which can issue sanctions extending to expulsion from the College.
+A student found in violation of the Honor System will be disciplined by the Council, which can issue outcomes extending to expulsion from the College.
 The Council fosters honorable conduct in all areas of academia and campus life and is committed to the values of truth and honesty.
 It is governed by the Honor Council Constitution.

 Policies and procedures are detailed in the Honor Council Constitution.